-The final conclusions and recommendations will be presented in deliverable D6.3 of the present report.
+The final conclusions and recommendations will be presented in deliverable D6.3.

 The preliminary impression is that hardly any of the present or proposed regulation is explicitly in contrast to the hypotheses at the basis of the SmartNet work.
-However, for one topic, the EU legislation is somewhat different with configuration of SmartNet's coordination schemes.
-For incorporating bottlenecks into the pricing, SmartNet selected to use nodal market organisation for ancillary services, while several legal documents refer directly to zonal organisation as the model for the electricity system in Europe.
+However, for one topic, the EU legislation is somewhat different with configuration of SmartNet coordination schemes.
+For incorporating bottlenecks into the pricing, SmartNet selected to use nodal market organisation for ancillary services, European architectures (unlike the US implementations) implement a zonal organisation.